SDharmu/quick-http/README.md

-# http-client
+# quick-http-client

-HTTP Client library
+A lightweight client library which has very basic feature set and lightening fast.